OneebaAhsan/Online-Resume-Builder/README.md

 # Online Resume Builder
-An online resume builder which takes in all the necessary details, such as name, contact, education, experience, links etc and outputs a PDF file containing all the inputted details by the user
+An online resume builder which takes in all the necessary details, such as name, contact, education, experience, links etc and outputs a PDF file containing all the inputted details by the user.

+You can find the live application on [Online Resume Builder](https://resume-online-builder.netlify.app/)

 ### How to start the application
 Download the zip file and once you are done unzipping it, open it in a choice of your IDE.
 Ensure that you have installed Angular (Version 14), Angular Material library, Font Awesome library, NZ Zorro library and JEST library for the project to function properly.